sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     will experience the following problem when you do `git push origin main --tags`.
-    An easy way out is `git push origin main -f --tags`
+    An easy way out is `git push origin main -f --tags` (Or ask students to delete/recreate the repository without creating README.md file)

 ```
 < workspace/movie-fun - main > git push